mikenguyen13/data_analysis/_book/19-quasi-experimental.md

     -   You typically satisfy this assumption when unobserved covariates correlated with observed covariates.

-        -   But when unobserved covairtes are unreleated to the observered covarites, you can use sensitity analysis to check your result, or use "design sensitivity" [@Heller_2009]
+        -   But when unobserved covariates are unrelated to the observed covariates, you can use sensitivity analysis to check your result, or use "design sensitivity" [@Heller_2009]

 2.  positive probability of receiving treatment for all X